-When you do pay your contractor, do so on time (it helps to keep them happy!), and by check so it is documented.
-You can also ask to receive a lien waiver (aka conditional release) each time you make a payment.
-This shows that the suppliers, laborers, and subcontractors have been compensated, and prevents the consequences of unpaid bills.
+When you do pay your contractor, do so on time (it helps to keep them happy!) and by check so it’s documented.
+You can also request a lien waiver (aka conditional release) each time you make a payment.
+This shows that the suppliers, laborers, and subcontractors have been compensated and prevents the consequences of unpaid bills.

 3. How do you choose a general contractor?

 Get referrals from friends.
 Ask people in your network if they know a good contractor in the area.
-Some key details to listen for are whether the job was done well and completed on time according to the predetermined budget.
-You’ll want to hear that the contractor was receptive, explained things thoroughly, and was easily reachable for questions, even after the job was finished.
+You’ll want to hear that a job was done well, completed on time, and stuck to the predetermined budget.
+A contractor should be receptive, explain things thoroughly, and be easily reachable for questions, even after work is finished.

 Meet with several before choosing one.
 The general rule is to meet with (and receive estimates from) at least three contractors before picking one.
-Questions you want to ask include:
+Questions to ask include: